-After places have been offered, the school will maintain a continuing interest (waiting) list.
-A child's position on a CI list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
-The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.
-Continuing interest lists will be maintained for every year group until the end of the summer term.
-To retain a CI application after this time, parents must make an In Year application.
+After places have been offered, HCC will maintain a continuing interest (waiting) list on behalf of the governing body.
+A child's position on a CI list will be determined by the oversubscription criteria outlined above and a child's place on the list can change as other children join or leave it.
+The list will be reranked each time a name is added to the list.
+HCC will contact parents/carers if a vacancy becomes available and it can be offered to a child.
+The continuing interest list for Reception will be maintained by HCC until the summer term (date to be confirmed to parents at the time of allocation).